 “Interesting.”
 I said, “But it does not really explain his hostility.”

 “By the way,” Morse spoke as he remembered something, “This morning, I stopped at the park HQ.

 Ernest Banda said to tell you he would be available for a meeting tomorrow, if you can make it.”

 The Lubungu pontoon crosses a gracefully wide and shallow stretch of the Kafue.
 Its placement here is deliberate.
 It is where the broadness of the river smooths out and slows the flow of the water, which in turn reduces the sideways tug of the current on the floats when the old rusted raft plies its way back and forth, tethered in place by the pulleys to the guide cable, like the beliefs of some old worn out biblical beast of burden.

 It was here that the morrow found me watching wisps of an early morning fog spread like a threadbare carpet over the rivers waters.
 The approaching hulk of the pontoons raft nudged these into slow aerial eddies as it chugged its way across towards where I sat in the cabin of the cruiser.
 I was on my way to meet Ernest at his HQ.

 A dilapidated Bedford truck pulled up as I waited.
 It would be interesting if they could fit both of us on the pontoon for a single crossing.
 The occupants of the truck, and there were quite a few of them, found all the women in the group dressed with long billowing black skirts, and red jackets with wide white lapels matching the color of their head scarves.
-Jehovah’s Witnesses, I surmised, with their colorful garb reflecting the tribal predilection for a uniform, even in religion.
+Jehovah’s Witnesses, I surmised.
+But maybe not, otherwise there should have been some blue somewhere.
+I could not remember, but in anycase , their colorful garb reflecting the tribal predilection for a uniform, even in religion.